-The dramatic increase in the County's earnings was driven by sharply higher market interest rates, particularly on the short-end of the yield curve.
-Approximately 72% of the overall portfolio's assets were invested in the current operating sub-portfolio, which has a maximum maturity of 13 months.
-Maturing investments in the current operating sub-portfolio were reinvested at much higher rates as the year progressed.
-The lower returns on the intermediate term sub-portfolio (3-year ladder) and noncurrent operating sub-portfolio (5-year ladder) were primarily attributable to investments made in Treasury notes during the coronavirus pandemic.
+The sharp increase in the County's earnings was driven by higher market interest rates, particularly on the short end of the yield curve.
+Approximately 73% of the overall portfolio's assets were invested in the current operating sub-portfolio, which has a maximum maturity of 13 months.
+Investments in the current operating sub-portfolio were made at higher rates than in the previous year.
+However, short-term rates fell late in the year on the Fed's rate cut in September.
+Although returns on the longer-term portfolios increased from Fiscal Year 2023, yields on the intermediate term sub-portfolio (3-year ladder) and noncurrent operating sub-portfolio (5-year ladder) were lower than the current operating sub-portfolio due to the inverted yield curve and investments made in Treasury notes during the coronavirus pandemic.
 Market yields dropped to historic lows in August 2020 and remained relatively modest into 2022.
 The returns on book value for the intermediate term and noncurrent sub-portfolios respond slower to changes in market interest rates, relative to the current operating sub-portfolio, due to the longer terms to maturity of the investments.
+The returns on the intermediate term and noncurrent sub-portfolios increased year-over-year as investments made during the pandemic matured and were reinvested at higher market interest rates.

-Shown on the next page in Chart 1 are the average 30-year Treasury yield curves for fiscal years 2019 through 2023, followed by Chart 2, which compares the monthly portfolio rates of return with the monthly intended and effective federal funds rates for the same period.
+Shown on the next page in Chart 1 are the average 30-year Treasury yield curves for fiscal years 2020 through 2024, followed by Chart 2, which compares the monthly portfolio rates of return with the monthly intended and effective federal funds rates for the same period.